microdotblog/help.micro.blog/_posts/2019-11-04-following.md

 * username@mastodon.social
 * username.tumblr.com

+To follow Mastodon users, you'll need to enable [ActivityPub in Micro.blog](https://help.micro.blog/2018/activitypub/).
+That will also let Mastodon users follow your microblog.

 Micro.blog is different than other social networks because we want to embrace the full web, so Micro.blog works great with many blogs and IndieWeb-compatible sites.